Nothing ruins a beautiful day outside like the constant buzzing of mosquitoes and the repetitive swatting after the biting begins.

 If you have the funds, this is our proposal.

 - Effective at killing a large number of mosquitos quickly

 - Performs well near breeding grounds (rivers, ponds, etc.)

 - Expensive to purchase and maintain / CO2 must be replaced every three weeks

 Best overall: Dynatraps dt1050-tun insect and mosquito trap

 Pick up the Dynatrap if you want a mosquito trap that can do it all.
-This excellent trap not only covers huge indoor and outdoor areas but is also portable and effective.
+This excellent trap covers huge indoor and outdoor areas and is portable and effective.

 The Insect and Mosquito Trap provides “three-way protection,” according to the company.
 To begin, the unit employs UV light and carbon dioxide to attract mosquitos to a whisper-quiet fan.
 The blower then vacuums the mosquitoes into a chamber where they are killed.

 Unlike comparable effective devices, Dynatrap’s lantern-style unit is pesticide and chemical-free.
 It also has a one-of-a-kind twist-on and off mechanism that ensures no mosquitoes can escape even when the unit is switched off.
 Dynatrap recommends using the trap for six weeks to disrupt the breeding cycle for best efficiency.

 Best for outdoors: Flowtron bk-15d electronic insect killer